Sports

 How Professional Sports Players Handle And Cope With Stress

 Sports players are constantly placed under enormous pressure to perform at their best all the time.
-This kind of scrutiny and pressure results in stress, but depending on how you handle and cope with it, it will yield either positive or negative results.
+This kind of scrutiny and pressure results in stress, but it will yield positive or negative effects depending on how you handle and cope.
 Like gambling at an online casino real money platform, there’s always more than enough room for success, yet failure is hardly acceptable.

 This article will look at how sports players can use stress to their advantage so it can yield positive results.
-If you happen to be an aspiring sports player who’s seeking guidance on how to handle this kind of pressure, then you can keep reading for more.
+If you are an aspiring sports player seeking guidance on handling this kind of pressure, you can keep reading for more.

 Could elite sport be damaging your well-being? | Media Centre | Loughborough University